-Best management practices as described under the No Action Alternative would be implemented under this alternative as well.
+Best management practices as described under the No Action Alternative would be implemented under this alternative as well (Section 3.2.2).
 Under the Sewer Separation Alternative, stormwater in this area would be directed into a separate system which is connected to a series of detention ponds.
-The new and existing detention ponds, under this alternative, would hold storm waters until it can be conveyed to an existing pump station.
-This water would ultimately be pumped past the Wood River Levee system into the Mississippi River.
 The controlled conveyance of stormwaters would reduce the frequency and duration of CSO discharges, which would reduce flooding due to overflow waters and reduce the discharge of high levels of fecal coliform bacteria.